 The aim of this change is to reflect the increased demand placed on community facilities by larger properties that are typically occupied by a larger number of people.

 Administrative changes for reserve development contributions (Section 7)

-Minor administrative changes are proposed to simplify the administration of reserve development contributions.
+Minor administrative changes have been made to simplify the administration of reserve development contributions.
 Such contributions can result in complex calculations as they may involve credits for vested reserves and may involve multi-stage subdivisions.
-The proposed changes are:
+The changes are:

 - simplification of the calculation of reserve development contributions payable for multistage subdivisions;

 - clarification of the applicable date for the valuation of land to vest as reserves; and

 - clarification of the proportion of land value available as a credit towards reserve development contributions.